supabase/wrappers/docs/firebase.md

 ### Tables

 Firebase collections are non-relational/documents.
-With the exception of metadata fields, all returned data are availble as a `fields` jsonb column.
+With the exception of metadata fields, all returned data are availble as a `attrs` jsonb column.

 #### Firestore